-NovaDock is DNASTAR's protein docking application.
+NovaDock is one of two protein docking applications that run within the Protean 3D interface, with the other being NovaDock AI.
 DNASTAR provides NovaDock as a local or cloud-based, separately licensed service within Protean 3D.
 NovaDock's algorithm is based on SwarmDock, developed in Dr. Paul Bates' laboratory at the Cancer Research UK's London Research Institute, and ongoing at the Francis Crick Institute.
 The SwarmDock algorithm is provided to DNASTAR under license from Cancer Research Technology Limited.